gyowanny/redsand/README.md

 1. Clone the project:
 git clone https://github.com/gyowanny/redsand
-cd redsand
+2. cd redsand

-2. npm install
+3. npm install
-3. npm start
+4. npm start
-4. If everything goes fine you will see the following log message:
+5. If everything goes fine you will see the following log message:
 `info: Server started on port 3000`

 That's it!
-Now you can go ahead and set your application up to call the endpoints or even test them via `curl`, `postman` or whatever tool you prefer.
+Now you can go ahead and set your application up to call the endpoints or simply test them via `curl`, `postman` or whatever tool you prefer.

 # Redsand Overview